AtryFox/PiFrame/README.md

 PiFrame
 =======

-Google Chromecast-like picture frame displaying data from different sensors.
+Google Chromecast-like picture frame displaying data from different sensors and APIs.

 Tested on Raspberry Pi 2 Model B, but it should run on any hardware with the Broadcom BCM 2835 chip for GPIO communication.